tomwhartung/always_learning_python/5-flask_test_drive/README-jane.md

 Experimenting with flask, taking it out for a test drive, so to speak.

+## Setting up jane:

+This is the process we used to set up flask on jane.
+It may contain some steps and meanderings not essential to the task.

+For the process used to set up flask on bette, which may be a bit more focused and less wordy, see README.md in this directory.

 ## Reference:

 Going through some examples in Chapter 2 of the "Flask Web Development" book.